-- H. For buildings other than organized living units, the Secretary of the Board of Trustees and the all-University student governing bodies, after consultation with the administrative, faculty, and student occupants of the building, shall determine designated places for the of distribution of publications. - I. Publications may be distributed in living units, classroom buildings, and office buildings, but only in the places established through the procedures described above.
-Hand-to-hand distribution is permitted in all public areas of campus buildings, subject only to building security and access rules and such limitations as are necessary to prevent interference with scheduled University activities. - J. Publications may be distributed shall be permitted outside campus buildings, subject only to such limitations as are necessary to prevent interference with the use of streets, sidewalks, and building entrances for other purposes. - K. The offices of the Secretary of the Board of Trustees and ASMSU shall keep available for inspection an up-to-date list of places of distribution within campus buildings. - L. Any regulations necessary to implement these guidelines shall be developed in accordance with Article 8 of this document.
+- H. For buildings other than organized living units, the Secretary of the Board of Trustees and the all-University student governing bodies, after consultation with the administrative, faculty, and student occupants of the building, shall determine designated places for the distribution of publications. - I. Publications may be distributed in living units, classroom buildings, and office buildings, but only in the places established through the procedures described above.
+Hand-to-hand distribution is permitted in all public areas of campus buildings, subject only to building security and access rules and such limitations as are necessary to prevent interference with scheduled University activities. - J. Publications shall be permitted outside campus buildings, subject only to such limitations as are necessary to prevent interference with the use of streets, sidewalks, and building entrances for other purposes. - K. The offices of the Secretary of the Board of Trustees and ASMSU shall keep available for inspection an up-to-date list of places of distribution within campus buildings. - L. Any regulations necessary to implement these guidelines shall be developed in accordance with Article 8 of this document.

-ARTICLE 10 OFFICE OF THE OMBUDSMAN
+ARTICLE 10 OFFICE OF THE OMBUDSPERSON

-- I. The President shall appoint a senior faculty member or executive manager with the title of University Ombudsman.
-The Ombudsman shall respect the sensitive and confidential nature of the position and the privacy of all persons soliciting assistance from the Office of the Ombudsman, thereby protecting them against retaliation.
-The Ombudsman's functions shall include the following charges: - A. The Ombudsman shall establish simple, orderly procedures for receiving requests, complaints, and grievances of students. - B. The Ombudsman shall assist students in accomplishing the expeditious settlement of their problems and may advise a student that the student's request, complaint, or grievance lacks merit, or that the student should seek a remedy elsewhere in the University.
-The Ombudsman may also assist the student in obtaining an informal settlement of the student's problem. - II.
-The Ombudsman shall have broad investigatory powers and direct and ready access to all University officials, including the President. - III.
-When necessary, the Ombudsman shall report directly to the President valid complaints for which no remedy has been found.
-The Ombudsman shall also report any recommendations regarding such complaints.

-IV The Ombudsman shall make periodic reports to the President regarding the operation of the Office of the Ombudsman.
+- I. The President shall appoint a senior faculty member or executive manager with the title of University Ombudsperson.
+The ombudsperson shall respect the sensitive and confidential nature of the position and the privacy of all persons soliciting assistance from the Office of the Ombudsperson, thereby protecting them against retaliation.
+The Ombudsperson's functions shall include the following charges: - A. The Ombudsperson shall establish simple, orderly procedures for receiving requests, complaints, and grievances of students. - B. The Ombudsperson shall assist students in accomplishing the expeditious settlement of their problems and may advise a student that the student's request, complaint, or grievance lacks merit, or that the student should seek a remedy elsewhere in the University.
+The Ombudsperson may also assist the student in obtaining an informal settlement of the student's problem. - II.
+The Ombudsperson shall have broad investigatory powers and direct and ready access to all University officials, including the President. - III.
+When necessary, the Ombudsperson shall report directly to the President valid complaints for which no remedy has been found.
+The Ombudsperson shall also report any recommendations regarding such complaints. - IV The Ombudsperson shall make periodic reports to the President regarding the operation of the Office of the Ombudsperson.